fanduel-oss/refract/docs/api/refractEnhancer.md

     *   `eventsPrefix` _(string)_: defines an actionType prefix which marks actions which are _not_ intended to be forwarded to your reducers.
 Refract will intercept these, preventing them from touching your state, but will forward them on to any watching apertures. (default: `@@event/`)
     *   `methodName` _(string)_: customises the name used for the `store.observe` method. (default: `observe`)

+        Note that customising the `methodName` option with TypeScript will break the Redux `Store` interface, which is extended when you import the Refract enhancer.
+To use this option with TypeScript, you will need to extend the interface - for example:

+        ```js
+        import { ObserveFn } from 'refract-redux-rxjs'

+        declare module 'redux' {
+            interface Store {
+                observeWithRxjs: ObserveFn
+            }
+        }
+        ```

 ## Returns

 `StoreCreator` _(Redux store creator)_: a function which creates a redux store.
 Note that you should not be calling this function directly, and instead should be passing it into Redux `createStore`.